Preventing and managing chronic conditions

 • Nutrition, physical activity and metabolic diseases

-Group members: Professor Robin Daly, Associate Professor Shariful Islam, Associate Professor Mats Hallgren, Associate Professor David Scott, Associate Professor Michael Tieland, Dr Brenton Baguley, Dr Ana Maria Contardo Ayala, Dr Paddy Dempsey, Dr Elena George, Dr Paul Jansons, Dr Katherine Livingstone, Dr Jakub Mesinovic, Dr Teketo Tegegne, Dr Paige van der Pligt, Dr Michael Wheeler
+Group members: Professor Robin Daly, Associate Professor Mats Hallgren, Associate Professor Katherine Livingstone, Associate Professor David Scott, Associate Professor Michael Tieland, Dr Brenton Baguley, Dr Ana Maria Contardo Ayala, Dr Annie Curtis, Dr Paddy Dempsey, Dr Elena George, Dr Paul Jansons, Dr Jakub Mesinovic, Dr Teketo Tegegne, Dr Paige van der Pligt, Dr Michael Wheeler

 The Nutrition, Physical Activity and Metabolic Diseases group focuses on dietary and physical activity strategies for the prevention and management of chronic metabolic diseases including type 2 diabetes and cardiovascular diseases.
 With an emphasis on clinical nutrition and physical activity, this group aims to assess the efficacy and effectiveness of lifestyle interventions as holistic multimodal interventions, which can ultimately be translated into practice, promoting behaviour change and optimising metabolic health outcomes.
 Our group has expertise in dietary and physical activity assessment, clinical trials, designing and examining the efficacy of various dietary and physical activity interventions, and real-world implementation of these interventions.